Package Searching

 name:

-The name of the package to be located, including both the proper case name, and the name converted to lower case.
+The name of the package to be located, including both the case as specified by the consumer, and the name converted to lower case.

 name-like: